davieduardo001/my_simple_config/README.md

   - **Oh My Zsh:** Installs the popular framework for managing Zsh configuration.
   - **NVM & Node.js:** Installs Node Version Manager (NVM) to manage and install the latest LTS version of Node.js.
   - **Google Gemini CLI:** Installs the command-line interface for interacting with Google's Gemini models.
-  - **Deno:** Installs the modern runtime for JavaScript and TypeScript.
-  - **Kitty Terminal:** Installs the fast, feature-rich, GPU-based terminal emulator.
   - **VSCodium:** Installs the community-driven, freely-licensed binary distribution of VS Code.
   - **Nerd Fonts:** Installs BlexMono, CaskaydiaCove, and FiraCode Nerd Fonts for a great terminal experience.
 - **Configuration Deployment:** Automatically symlinks the configuration files for Kitty and Zsh.